e-soylu/cs412-InstaInfluencers/README.md

    - In this round, the Support Vector Machine (SVM) model was used to classify Instagram content and predict likes.
 SVM was chosen for its ability to handle high-dimensional data and efficiently create linear decision boundaries.

 2. **Round 2: Ensemble Learning**
-   - For this round, Random Forest (an ensemble learning method) was tested to improve classification accuracy.
+   - In this round, Random Forest (an ensemble learning method) was tested to improve classification accuracy.
 Ensemble methods help reduce overfitting by combining multiple weak learners into a stronger model.
+Additionally, models such as Logistic Regression, Naïve Bayes, and Multi-Layer Perceptron were also utilized in this phase.

 3. **Round 3: Exploring Other Models**
    - In the final round, various models like Gradient Boosting were explored to see if they could improve classification accuracy or reduce regression error.
 Despite some improvements, SVM was still the most effective model.